giantswarm/ingress-nginx-app/README.md

 If you have access to the Kubernetes API on the management cluster, you could create the App CR and ConfigMap directly.

-Here is an example that would install the nginx-ingress-controller-app to workload cluster `abc12`:
+Here is an example that would install the ingress-nginx to workload cluster `abc12`:

 ```